zulip/zulip/docs/production/system-configuration.md

 #### `uwsgi_processes`

-Override the default `uwsgi` (Django) process count of 6 on hosts with more than 3.5GiB of RAM, 4 on hosts with less.
+Override the default `uwsgi` (Django) process count.
+It defaults to a sliding scale between 3 workers for hosts with under 3GB RAM, up to 16 workers for hosts with more than 24GB of RAM.

 #### `access_log_retention_days`